ArnavGoel03/cse15-lab-report-2/index.md

     return newArray;
   }
  ```

+ The original code had Bugs as it was assigning the values from new array to the old array and returning the old one.
+The new array being an empty Integer array had all its values as default i.e. 0 hence producing a buggy output.
+I fixed it by switching the variables and assigning the values in reverse order from the old array to the new one of the same length and then returning the new one.

 ***

 ## Part 3 : Learning from week 2 and week 3 Lab
 - One of the major takewayas from the lab work of the past two weeks was the newly acquired excellence in basic junit testing which will really help us out in any project work and even in reasearch to make sure our code has the utmost quality.
+I also learnt about the bash operations (which I didn't know about) which have fostered my growth as an efficient programmer and increased my productivity.

 ***
 ***